Alternative language versions (PDF)

 We understand that health information about you is personal.
 We are committed to protecting the privacy of your health information by complying with all applicable federal and state privacy and confidentiality laws.

-We are required by law to maintain the privacy of your health information and to provide you with this Notice about the ways in which we may use and disclose health information about you, our legal obligations and privacy practices, and your privacy rights.
+We are required by law to maintain the privacy of your health information and to provide you with this notice about the ways in which we may use and disclose health information about you, our legal obligations and privacy practices, and your privacy rights.
+We also are required to notify you if there is a breach of your health information.

 HEALTH INFORMATION COVERED BY THIS NOTICE